PeachFlame/cPanel-fixperms/README.md

 ```

 ### Getting Help
-You can run fixperms with the '-h' or '--help' flags in order to see a help menu.
+You can run `fixperms` with the '-h' or '--help' flags in order to see a help menu.

 You can also open an issue here on GitHub if you see any problems.

 ### Adding Fixperms to your bin
 I host numerous websites for friends and family, who will routinely make mistakes in regards to file permissions.
 It's understandable; they're not tech people.
-I will need to fix their permissions for them pretty frequently on my servers so I opted to put the fixperms script in all my servers' bin folders.
+I will need to fix their permissions for them pretty frequently on my servers so I opted to put the `fixperms` script in all my servers' bin folders.

 ```bash
 sudo mv fixperms.sh /usr/bin/fixperms
 ```

 ## History
-This script is the spiritual recreation of a cPanel 'fixperms' script originally written by my good friend, Dean Freeman.
-It was something he developed while we were working together doing tech support at a web hosting company.
+Now that `fixperms` is in Github, all contributors will have proper credit.
+However, before the move to Github, there were a 2 inidividuals that were crucial to the scripts existence:

-The fixperms script was so helpful, I wanted to share it with the world.
-It had been many years since the first version was written, so it needed some updating.
-I contracted my other friend, [Colin R.](https://github.com/colinrd), to help me rewrite it for the masses, with Dean's blessing.
+- Dean Freeman

-Colin is a beast and a "pirate" when it comes to coding, and I thank him for everything he did.
-This newest rendition was developed while we were both working tech support at a different hosting company: ServInt.
+- Colin R.